apache/mxnet/docs/tutorials/gluon/mnist.md

 - Update evaluation metric and parameters with gradient descent.

 Loss function takes (output, label) pairs and computes a scalar loss for each sample in the mini-batch.
 The scalars measure how far each output is from the label.
-There are many predefined loss functions in foo.loss.
-Here we use [softmax_cross_entropy_loss](http://mxnet.io/api/python/foo.html#mxnet.foo.loss.softmax_cross_entropy_loss) for digit classification.
+There are many predefined loss functions in gluon.loss.
+Here we use [softmax_cross_entropy_loss](http://mxnet.io/api/python/gluon.html#mxnet.gluon.loss.softmax_cross_entropy_loss) for digit classification.
 We will compute loss and do backward propagation inside training scope which is defined by `autograd.record()`.

 ```python